After You Apply

 If you’re an incoming freshman, we’ll send you a paper award letter beginning in mid-March.
 Take a look at this example award letter to see what you can expect.

-This is important: If you receive additional funding after your award package has been assembled and it causes your aid total to exceed your Cost of Attendance (COA), your award package is subject to change.
+This is important: Financial aid awards are subject to revision based on federal, state and institutional regulations, funding, changes in enrollment, financial aid or the receipt of other awards.
+If you receive additional funding after your award package has been assembled and it causes your aid total to exceed your Cost of Attendance (COA), your award package is subject to change.
 Remember, your package can never be greater than your COA.

 You can read more about how aid is credited to your account in Manage Your Aid.